 “Do you think you’d be interested?” is not a closing question.
 It confirms nothing on the part of the prospect.

-“Are you more interested in earning from a single BDC or through the Master UnFranchise® Owner Program?”
+“Are you more interested in earning from a single BDC or multiple BDCs?”
 This is an excellent close because it assumes the sale is made (using the “alternative choice” method of closing).

-“Do you believe a single BDC earning $1,500 per week would be enough, or do you prefer to earn through the Master UnFranchise Owner Program?” is even more pointed.
+“Do you believe a single BDC earning $1,500 per week would be enough, or do you prefer to more than $1,500.00 per week is even more pointed.

 In order to prepare clients for the close, go back through the benefits you have outlined and secure their agreement by asking questions that lead to the final close of your choice.